Need a Winning Team?

 Scott M. Horwitz, Esq

-National Director of Graphic Consulting
+National Director of Graphics Consulting & Trial Presentation

-Scott Horwitz, Esq. is a graphics and technology consultant who specializes in simplifying complex legal concepts through the development of effective and compelling demonstrative exhibits.
+Scott Horwitz, Esq. is a graphics and trial technology consultant who specializes in simplifying complex legal concepts through the development of effective and compelling demonstrative exhibits.
 Scott has consulted on hundreds of cases and created all facets of visual production, giving him the ability to clearly present cases of varying sizes and intricacies, from small-scale local litigation to complex national litigation.
 His work involves the development and design of graphics, animations, multi-media, and interactive presentations.

 Scott began his career as a litigator at the Cook County State’s Attorney’s Office in the trial division and later in the Trial Technology Special Litigation Unit.
 In this role, he tried cases and oversaw digital evidence presentations, custom graphics, and discovery issues for over 860 state’s attorneys in the felony trial, financial crimes, and civil divisions.
 Scott also worked as an associate attorney at Pretzel & Stouffer in Chicago where he specialized in medical negligence and civil litigation proceedings.
 Prior to joining Magna, Scott was a design consultant managing projects and developing graphics and demonstratives for litigation matters of all sizes.